Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

-We begin this theme here with Theorem \ref{uniqueness of Radon presentable}, which is a result about the uniqueness of the mixing measure in the context of Radon presentability (see Definition \ref{Radon presentable definition}).
-This is different from the related uniqueness result of Hewitt--Savage \cite[Theorem 9.4, p.
-489]{Hewitt-Savage-1955} in two ways.
-Firstly, we are now focusing on the space of Radon probability measures (as opposed to the space of Baire probability measures), and secondly, we are working with the sigma algebra induced by the $A$-topology (as opposed to the cylinder sigma algebra induced by Baire sets).
-Our proof will use the following generalization of the monotone class theorem (see Dellacherie and Meyer \cite[Theorem 21, p.
+We compile in the final section of this appendix some results pertaining to the uniqueness of the mixing measure in the context of Theorem \ref{most general de Finetti}.
+For technical reasons, we first recall the following generalization of the monotone class theorem (see Dellacherie and Meyer \cite[Theorem 21, p.
 13-I]{Dellacherie} for a proof of this result).

 \begin{theorem} Let $\mathbb{H}$ be an $\mathbb{R}$-vector space of bounded real-valued functions on some set $\mathcal{S}$ such that the following hold: \begin{enumerate}[(i)] \item $\mathbb{H}$ contains the constant functions. \item $\mathbb{H}$ is closed under uniform convergence. \item For every uniformly bounded increasing sequence of nonnegative functions $f_n \in \mathbb{H}$, the function $\lim_{n \rightarrow \infty} f_n$ belongs to $\mathbb{H}$. \end{enumerate}